Fantente/PacMan/README.md

 * Make PacMan stop when you press Interval. `done`
 * We do double steps, there are no odd xes only even. `done`

-## 12 December
+## 18 December

-12:45 call km and te
+13:00 live meeting km and te in Berlin `!! :)`

 * Check Homework
-  * Cut the unnecessary part of the Labyrinth on the right side. `done`
-  * Make PacMan stop when you press Interval. `done`
-  * We do double steps, there are no odd xes only even. `done`
-* Reduced the speed of mouth and increased the speed of movement `almost done`

-### Homework

-* See to fix this place in the code as it sometimes works slowly and somtimest fast
+  * See to fix this place in the code as it sometimes works slowly and somtimest fast `different approach, but perfect result, bravo :)`

                     // HOMEWORK
                     // Sometimes works, sometimes does not :)

-## Backlog
+* Today
   * Make PacMan follow the corridors.
     * There are two options.
-    * Read the colours.
+      * Read the colours `we will not do this`
         * This is useful if
           * We want to do it like this, or
           * There are different labyrinths
       * w/ many IFs the same way you have done the ends of the labyrinth
-      * This means for every direction we have to create an array of limitations (or extend the array of limitations you have already started)
+        * This means for every direction we have to create an array of limitations (or extend the array of limitations you have already started) `we began working on this and have proof of concept`

+### Homework

+* Fix the start direction.
+* Fix the end of labirynth logic.
+* Try to add more/ all points where the direction can change.

+## Backlog

 Focus